Education in Saudi Arabia: Intermediate and secondary education

 Intermediate education in Saudi Arabia lasts three years.

 According to government data, 1,144,548 students (609,300 male and 535,248 female) were in intermediate education in 2007 and the number of teachers totaled 108,065 (54,034 male and 54,031 female) in 2007.
 According to gross enrollment the total rate was 95.9 percent in 2007.

 Secondary education in Saudi Arabia also lasts three years and is the final stage of general education.
 After the intermediate education, students have the opportunity for both general and specialized secondary education.
 Technical secondary institute which provide technical and vocational education and training programs lasts three years in the fields of industry, commerce and agriculture.

 According to the educational plan for secondary (high school) education 1435–1438 Hijri, students enrolling in the "natural sciences" path are required to take five religion subjects which are tawhid, fiqh, tafsir, hadith and Islamic education and Quran.
 However, in 2021 the Saudi Ministry of Education merged the multiple Islamic subjects into one single book as part of a series of reforms to revamp the school education system.
-In addition, students are required to take six science subjects which are math, physics, chemistry, biology, geology and computer.
+In addition, students are required to take six science subjects which are mathematics, physics, chemistry, biology, geology and computer science.